Charge Nurse

 Work Experience

 The best resume work experience sections focus only on the most relevant previous jobs, and link each bullet point back to a skill or experience listed in the job description.
 It's also critical to provide evidence that shows the value you added to each role in a quantifiable way, such as project outcomes, key performance indicators or feedback from customers, colleagues or managers.
-See the examples below for some ideas of what a great resume work experience looks like.
+Take a look at the examples below for some guidance on what works best for your work experience section.

 Good example: